DataDog/integrations-extras/steadybit/README.md

 ### Validation

-Once the Steadybit Datadog extension is running, you can see a list of Datadog monitors within the *Landscape* tab in Steadybit.
+Once the Steadybit Datadog extension is running, see a list of Datadog monitors within the *Landscape* tab in Steadybit.

 ## Data Collected